-Taylor Marilyn (2006) Communities in Partnership: Developing a Strategic Voice.
+Taylor M (2006) Communities in Partnership: Developing a Strategic Voice.
 Social Policy and Society.
 5(02): 269-279.

-The Commission for the Compact; (2005) Volunteering.
-Compact code of good practice. : .
+The Commission for the Compact (2005) Volunteering.
+Compact code of good practice.
+Birmingham: The Commission for the Compact.

 TSRC (2013) Supporting community action - Lessons from Australia and the UK.
 Workshop Report, September 2013.
 Birmingham: Third Sector Research Centre, University of Birmingham.